-When you’re first launching your career in voice acting, it’s common to find yourself holding your own recording sessions and working predominantly from home.
-Many of the most celebrated talent in the industry carry out the majority of their business from home, and once they have established themselves in the field, even develop their own state-of-the-art home recording studios.
+When you’re first launching your career in voice acting, it’s common to find yourself holding your own recording sessions and working mainly from home.
+Many of the most celebrated talent in the industry carry out most of their business from home, and once they have established themselves in the field, even develop their own state-of-the-art home recording studios.

 However, as you move forward in your career, you may find yourself invited to attend an in-studio audition, or requested to deliver a script read from a professional recording studio of your client’s choosing.
 This is more likely to be the case if you have agency representation, are based in a metropolis that houses a major voice acting market, or if you’re landing a lot of work in TV and film.

-Once you’ve gained a handle on how to best conduct yourself in a recording studio environment, attending your recording session will become far less of a daunting task.
-It’s a real privilege to get to record your work using the industry’s finest equipment—something not every voice actor gets a chance to experience—so you ought to savor the occasion.
+Once you’ve gained a handle on how to best conduct yourself in a recording studio environment, attending your recording session will become far less of a challenging task.
+It’s a privilege to record your work using the industry’s finest equipment—something not every voice actor gets a chance to experience—so you ought to savor the occasion.

 When in studio, you’re sure to find that engineers are protective of their equipment.
 So, if you get the honor of being invited to attend a recording session at a professional studio, there is some studio etiquette to be aware of.